Jay-study-nildana/CSharpForStudents/readme.md

 [check it out, here](CS2024)

+# Achilles Heel of Coding Test Failures

+I have decided to fix my inability to pass coding tests.

+[check it out, here][LC2024]

 # Projects For You

 This list is a jumble on many, and often, unrelated code related to everything .NET.